dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlDatabase/README.md

 articles [Create a Database](https://docs.microsoft.com/en-us/sql/relational-databases/databases/create-a-database) and [Delete a Database](https://docs.microsoft.com/en-us/sql/relational-databases/databases/delete-a-database).

-This resource set the recovery model for a database.
+This resource sets the recovery model for a database.
 The recovery model controls how transactions are logged, whether the transaction log requires (and allows) backing up, and what kinds of restore operations are available.
 Three recovery models exist: full, simple, and bulk-logged.
 Read more about recovery model in